abhijayns/Cryptonite_Taskphase_Abhijay/YourFirstShellScript.md

 ##**Your First Shell Script**

 I had to research on how to write inside of a shell as nothing was working and I couldn’t solve the question.
-The source which I refered is  <https://cloudxlab.com/assessment/displayslide/63/writing-first-shell-script>.
+The source which I referred is  <https://cloudxlab.com/assessment/displayslide/63/writing-first-shell-script>.
 Reading the website, I learnt that the nano command had to be used to write inside of a shell and exit the shell with the key combination Ctrl+X and save the text.
 So firstly, I created a shell script using the touch command, then I used nano command to enter into the shell and wrote the two commands which were supposed to be written and then used the bash command and got the flag.

 _hacker@chaining-your-first-shell-script:~$ bash_